libsabl/patterns/patterns/record.md

 # record

 **record** is a pattern for representing a data model at runtime.
-It uses record or model instances exclusively to hold the attributes of a single flat row of data and to allow on-record caching of related records.
+It uses record instances exclusively to hold the attributes of a single flat row of data and to allow on-record caching of related records.
 Even with cached relations, records are passive and do not hold a connection to or knowledge of where the record was loaded from.

-Conversely, records do provide features that communicate which attributes may be updated and when -- only when loaded, only indirectly through a mutator method, or any time simply by assigning to a property.
+Records do provide [features](#attributes-and-mutability) that communicate which attributes may be updated and when.
 These features express the intent of the underlying data model and aid authors in writing correct programs using that data model.

 ### Implementations